groundlight/framegrab/README.md

     id:
       serial_number: B77D3A8F
 ```
-You can load the configurations and use the cameras in the following manner.
+You can load the configurations from the yaml file and use the cameras in the following manner.
 ```
 from framegrab import FrameGrabber import yaml